The semiclassical zeta function for geodesic flows on negatively curved manifolds: Components of lifted operators

 \subsection{Distortion estimates on $f^t_{\j\to \j'}$}

-We check some estimates on the differentials of diffeomorphisms $f^t_{\j\to \j'}$.
+We give some estimates on the differentials of diffeomorphisms $f^t_{\j\to \j'}$.
 The estimates are quite elementary, but may not be completely obvious.
-Note that the main concern in the estimates below is the effect of the factor $E_{\omega(\j)}$ in the definition of the local charts $\kappa_{\j}$.
+Note that the main point in the estimates below is the effect of the factor $E_{\omega(\j)}$ in the definition of the local charts $\kappa_{\j}$.
 We henceforth consider only those diffeomorphisms $f^t_{\j\to \j'}$ for which the function $\rho^{t}_{\j\to \j'}$ does not vanish.
 This is of course enough for our consideration on the operators $\bL^{t,\sigma\to \sigma'}_{\j\to \j'}$.

 From the definitions in Subsection \ref{ss:chart_omega}, the diffeomorphism $f^t_{\j\to \j'}$ is a fibered contact diffeomorphism and is written in the form

 where